Chachi Gonzales: Appearances

 Gonzales was one of the backup dancers for the Tribute to Britney Spears as part of the 2011 MTV Video Music Awards.
 In 2012 she made a dance appearance with I.aM.mE in the Disney TV programme, Shake It Up.
 In 2013, she choreographed the dance to the second theme song of the fashion doll franchise Monster High, in "We Are Monster High".
 She took the lead role in the 2014 feature film The Legend of DarkHorse County, directed by Shawn Welling.
 Gonzales was in the cast of the second season of East Los High in 2014.

 In May 2015, she judged the grand finals of the Jagthug World Dance Off competition, held at the Mall of Asia Arena in Manila.

 Awards

-In 2012, Gonzalez was named "Teen Choreographer of the Year" at the World of Dance 2012 Industry Awards.
+In 2012, Gonzales was named "Teen Choreographer of the Year" at the World of Dance 2012 Industry Awards.
 She won the Remi Award for Best Supporting Actress for The Legend of DarkHorse County at the 2014 WorldFest-Houston International Film Festival awards.
 In 2015, she won the silver Remi Award for Original Comedy Short for the In the News episode "Dog Day" and for the AXI episode "Alive" for Best Dramatic Original Short Film.

+Musical career

+In 2022, Gonzales competed in Masked Singer Suomi, disguised as Party Animal.
+In January 2026, it was revealed that she would be competing in Uuden Musiikin Kilpailu for a chance to represent Finland in the Eurovision Song Contest, with her stage name as Chachi performing the song "Cherry Cake".
+She placed 4th with 99 points.